 Benjamin Moore Willow CC-542

 Benjamin Moore Willow (CC-542) is from the Designer Colour Collection.
 And designers love this colour.
 They rave about the rich, sultry look of this colour and how well it pairs with neutrals and even brilliant brighter colours.
 Don’t get me wrong, it is rich and sultry and does all of those things.
 But Willow, for all its interior divineness, as an exterior colour has caused me angst.

-When I first saw the above picture, I knew I could explain it in a blog.
+When I first saw the above picture, I knew I could explain my angst.
 See that lovely number 6?
-That's Willow (CC-542).
+That’s Willow (CC-542).
 But notice the undertone in it?
 Compared it number 7 and 8, you can really see the purple undertones in that colour.
-It's why it works so well as a deep, rich, sultry interior colour.
+It’s why it works so well as a deep, rich, sultry interior colour.

 In the second case, I was dealing with a heavily stoned rancher that faced West.
 There was a lot of bossy orange ledge stone on this house with a large dark purply stone scattered throughout it.
 Willow was a good choice to work with the stone but there was a problem.
 The gutter colour on this house was a red brown.
 I did some checking and I am pretty sure it is a standard gutter colour called Mansard Brown.
 Of course, when I sampled Willow, I sampled it against the stone and the siding colour but I didn’t sample it against the gutters.
 Guess what?
 Those reddy brown gutters made the fascia boards freshly painted in Willow look purple.

 The solution?
 Paint the gutters to match the fascia.
 But I could have avoided the problem by sampling the trim colour against the gutters (the downspouts would have been a ladder free way to do this).
 I might have spec’d something like Benjamin Moore Dragon’s Breath (1547).